oxdc/obsidian-vertical-tabs-docs/content/index.md

 ## Getting Started

-To install and get started with Vertical Tabs, you can take a quick look at the [[Feature Tour]] to get a glimpse of all the features.
-If you want to jump right in and start using Vertical Tabs, the [[Quick Start]] guide is a good start point.
+To install and get started with Vertical Tabs, you can take a quick look at the [[feature tour|Feature Tour]] to get a glimpse of all the features.
+If you want to jump right in and start using Vertical Tabs, the [[quick start|Quick Start]] guide is a good start point.

 ## Key Benefits